aws-samples/amazon-dynamodb-labs/content/design-patterns/ex4gsioverload/Step3.en.md

 python query_employees.py employees state 'TX'
 ```

-{{%expand "If you want to query other states, click here to open the list of US states with some data in the table" %}}
+::::expand{header="If you want to query other states, click here to open the list of US states with some data in the table"}

 |     |     |     |     |     |
 | --- | --- | --- | --- | --- |